Common Foxglove

 Habitat and Origin

-Common Foxglove is abundant in disturbed areas, noticeably along roads, in fields, clearings, gravel pits and forest edges.
-It thrives in soils that are high in nutrients and moisture, as well as in medium heat and light.
+Common foxglove is abundant in disturbed areas, noticeably along roads, fields, clearings, gravel pits and forest edges.
+It thrives in soils high in nutrients and moisture, as well as in medium heat and light.

-Common Foxglove is a biennial or short-lived perennial that only produces flowers and seeds in its second year of growth.
+Common foxglove is a biennial or short-lived perennial that only produces flowers and seeds in its second year of growth.
 A single plant can produce up to 5000 seeds a year.
-Flowers need to be pollinated by bees in order to produce seeds.
+Flowers need to be pollinated by bees to produce seeds.

-Foxglove’s small and numerous seeds are dispersed by wind, water, contaminated soil and by gardening equipment.
-Common Foxglove is also sold in garden stores and nurseries as a garden ornamental, which aids in its spread.
+Foxglove’s small and numerous seeds are dispersed by wind, water, contaminated soil and gardening equipment.
+Common foxglove is also sold in garden stores and nurseries as a garden ornamental, aiding its spread.

 Health:

-- Skin contact with the plant can also cause irritation.
+• Contact with the plant can also cause skin irritation.

 Ecological: